madoke/jungle.madoke.org/content/blog/test-input-combinations-jest/index.md

 ## Conclusion

 We should always try to keep our tests as simple as possible, easier to read and to maintain.
 Nesting `describe.each` scopes provides a simple way to generate the highest possible number of argument combinations and test our code against all of them, giving us more confidence to release.
-On the other hand, abusing this functionality might also mean that our interfaces are too complex or not well structured and the wisest thing to do could be to rethink them.
+On the other hand, abusing this functionality might also mean that our interfaces are too complex or not well-structured and the wisest thing to do could be to rethink them.